-Moderated by: Chief Couch Potato Kylie
+Moderator: Chief Couch Potato Kylie

-How – as in How’s It Going? – THOUGHTS
+How – as in How’s It Going?
+(THOUGHTS…at present)

 Follow us on Facebook, Twitter (@cpupodcast), Instagram (@couchpotatoesunite), Pinterest (@cpupodcast), or email us at email@example.com – or subscribe to this blog, the YouTube channel, our iTunes channel, our Stitcher Radio channel , and/or find us on Google Play to keep track of brand new episodes.
 In the meantime, let us know what you think!
 Comment or review us in any of the above forums – we’d love your feedback!